Injera – Background

 We first experienced this dish and the sour injera bread made from the grain called teff in Washington DC in 1985 at a restaurant called Red Sea and the version served at the MRC brings back fond memories of that experience.

 And now to Eritrea!
 Here we have a dish called Kitcha Fitfit where a pancake is shredded then sautéed in rich clarified butter.
 It is served with braised eggplant and yoghurt.
 This is a stunning dish.
-It is rich and complex dish yet feels light in some ways due to the absence of meat.
+It is a rich and complex dish yet feels light in some ways due to the absence of meat.
 It is a great example of a dish where meat seems totally irrelevant.

 The Migrant Resource Centre performs a valuable role in the community and is a place we are very happy to support, because the people working here are lovely and the food is excellent.